-TYPE 14 Substitution Day Nearest Equivalent Day or Like Day (in order of availability) Monday Monday ## Tuesday Tuesday## Wednesday## Thursday## Wednesday# Thursday# Wednesday Wednesday## Tuesday# Thursday## Tuesday## Thursday Thursday## Wednesday# Tuesday# Wednesday## Tuesday## Friday Friday## Saturday Saturday## Sunday Sunday## Substitutions for like Substitutions for like day to be as detailed above, unless: (a) No metering data is available on the first listed day, the next listed preferred day is to be used.
-If there is no other suitable listed day, or no metering data is available on any of the listed days type 15 Substitution must be used. (b) The Substitution (b) The Substitution day was a public holiday, in which case the most recent Sunday is to be used.
+Substitution Day Nearest Equivalent Day or Like Day (in order of availability) Monday Monday ## Tues day Tuesday## Wednesday## Thursday## Wednesday# Thursday# Wed nesday Wednesday## Tuesday# Thursday## Tuesday## Thur sday Thursday## Wednesday# Tuesday# Wednesday## Tuesday## Frida ny Friday## Satu rday Saturday## Sunc day Sunday## Substitutions for like day to be as detailed above, unless: lay to be as detailed above, unless: (a) a) No metering data is available on the first listed day, the next listed preferred day is to be used.
+If there is no other suitable listed day, or no metering data is available on any of the listed days type 15 Substitution must be used. (b) The Substitution day was a public holiday, in which case the most recent Sunday is to be used. (c) The Substitution day was not a public holiday and the listed day is a public holiday, then the next listed preferred day that is not a public holiday is to be used.
+Occurring in the same week as the Substitution day.
+Occurring in the week preceding that in which the Substitution day occurs